dvargo22/dvargo22.github.io/_posts/2025-22-01-Onboarding Flow in the Handshake App.md

 ## Lessons Learned
-As a rule, involving the UX writer early makes for a more streamlined design process.
-Had I been involved earlier, more design flaws could have been identified and testing the prototype would have been more cost-effective.
-I would have loved to work with designers to create single-task screens with personality-rich copy.
-Instead, most screens had multiple components, forcing the UI copy to be ultra-spare.
-In addition, there were some components that I didn't understand.
-In those cases, I would have asked engineers to describe the component to me in their own words so I could translate it to the user.
-Engineers also could have given me guidelines on things like character limits.
-In short, collaboration would have improved my writing, which ultimately increases retention and revenue.
+By virtue of working on this project all by myself, I learned the value of collaboration.
+The final product would have been better if I worked with a UX designer.
+My attempts to explain design components to the user highlighted flaws in the design.
+Likewise, if my UI copy did not match the designer's intentions, they could identify the source of friction and make revisions.

-Further, I learned that without establishing brand voice and values, it is difficult to write consistent UI copy that builds affinity and trust among users.
-There are an infinite variety of clear and concise ways to convey a message: I needed the lodestar of a brand voice to guide my writing choices.
+Secondly, I gained an appreciation of creating a brand voice and values.
+There are myriad ways to convey a message: placing constraints on writing decisions makes UX writing more efficient and manageable.
+Further, employing a single "voice" and consistent terminology builds a user's trust and affinity for the product.

-Finally, I was reminded how important it is to test copy.
-While I anticipated many of the problems a user might run into, I had a number of blind spots.
-For instance, one user asked, "Should I add due dates in the project description?"
-This resulted in the addition of an optional due date field.
+Finally, I learned the importance of user testing.
+Testing identified my blind spots and biases.
+Without testing, I wouldn't have added due dates to the project details screen or a disclaimer about app fees on the payment method screen.